Hossam-Ahmed-ELSharabasy/Personal-website--Rev.2024/README.md

 - **Community & Open Source:** For the tools and libraries that made this project possible.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Author
 - Linkedin - [@Hossam Ahmed El Sharabasy](https://www.linkedin.com/in/hossamelsharabasy/))